Deadlift

 A study has shown that 75% of people are chronically dehydrated.
 Even mild dehydration results in significant decrements in physical and mental performance.

 However, people who are physically active need to drink at least twice that amount.
 In addition, you should be drinking water throughout the day.
 Try adding a splash of lemon or lemon slice to improve the taste, if you don’t like water.
-In case you are a heavy-sweater, you should replenish and retain the fluid you have lost with a drink which contains electrolytes.
+In case you are a heavy-sweater, you should replenish and retain the fluid you have lost with a drink that contains electrolytes.

 7. Doing sit-ups

-Furthermore, it reinforces the hunched on our posture we spend a significant amount of time throughout the day, which can have negative effects on our breathing, posture and core strength.
+Furthermore, it reinforces the hunched on our posture we spend a significant amount of time throughout the day, which can have negative effects on our breathing, posture, and core strength.

 Front and side planks, core stability exercises, actually activate the musculature of the core to a greater extent than exercises such as crunches, which “open up” the midsection a bit and teach the core to create stability through the midsection.
-By doing this, you will decrease the stress on your back, improve your performance in most lifts and your posture as well.
+By doing this, you will decrease the stress on your back, and improve your performance in most lifts and your posture as well.

 8. Using machines

-One of the most common arguments for the use of machines is that machines are safer, which is really ridiculous.
+One of the most common arguments for the use of machines is that machines are safer, which is ridiculous.

 There is nothing safe when it comes to a fixed range of motion.
-Machines jam joints of people into awkward positions, which makes them less safe in comparison with free weights.
+Machines jam the joints of people into awkward positions, which makes them less safe in comparison with free weights.

 9. Doing steady-state cardio training